Samsung/tizen-docs/docs/guides/web/device/feedback-w.md

 - Tizen 3.0 and Higher for Mobile
 - Tizen 3.0 and Higher for Wearable

-Tizen enables you to handle feedback patterns (media or vibration) that can be played as a reaction to specified actions.
+You can handle feedback patterns (media or vibration) that can be played as a reaction to specified actions.

 This feature is supported in mobile and wearable applications only.